JoeForks/Fixer/README.md

 You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.

-Once StyleCI Fixer is installed, you need to register the service provider.
+If you're using Laravel 5, then you can register our service provider.
 Open up `config/app.php` and add the following to the `providers` key.

 * `'StyleCI\Fixer\FixerServiceProvider'`

-## Configuration

-StyleCI Fixer requires no configuration.
-Just follow the simple install instructions and go!

 ## Usage